El Umbral

 Lo que enseña el agotamiento / What exhaustion teaches

 Jet lag is a strange teacher.
 It strips away the usual defences, the ability to perform wellness even when wellness is absent.
-Christina Maslach (Maslach & Leiter, 2016), who pioneered research on burnout, defines the syndrome as a combination of emotional exhaustion, depersonalization, and a reduced sense of personal accomplishment resulting from chronic workplace stress.
-I recognize myself in that definition more than I would like to admit.
+Christina Maslach (Maslach & Leiter, 2016), who pioneered research on burnout, defines the syndrome as a combination of emotional exhaustion, depersonalization, and reduced personal accomplishment resulting from chronic workplace stress.
+I recognise myself in that definition more than I would like to admit.
 I have been running on empty for longer than I knew, and the running itself became invisible, just the way things were, just what the job required.

 Tonight, stopped at last, I can feel how tired I actually am.
 It lives in my bones, in the heaviness of my limbs, in the way my eyes want to close even as my mind keeps scanning for the next thing to do.
 Stephen Porges (2011), the neuroscientist who developed polyvagal theory, explains that our autonomic nervous system evaluates safety and danger through a process he calls neuroception.
-This below-conscious assessment shapes our physiological state.
+The assessment below consciousness shapes our physiological state.
 My neuroception has been calibrated for threat for so long that even here, in this quiet room by the sea, my body remains on alert, still scanning for turbulence that is no longer present.

 It will take more than one evening to convince my nervous system that it is safe.
 But this evening is where that convincing begins.